draios/kubernetes-sysdig-metrics-apiserver/README.md

      - list
    ```

-   And then bind it with the service account we created for our Metrics Server.
+   9. Bind it with the service account you created for the metrics Server.

    ```
    apiVersion: rbac.authorization.k8s.io/v1